Life Insurance Questions

 Do I need more insurance as I age?

 As you age, you may consider reducing the amount of life insurance on yourself or your spouse for cheaper premiums.
-If your children are older and if the mortgage is nearly paid off, you may need less life insurance, which would lower your premiums.
+If your children are older and if the mortgage is nearly paid off, you may need less life insurance.

 What are the types of life insurance?